HiroEdit/gui_file_rename/README.md

 # File Rename

-Simple program that gives a random name of letters and numbers to files inside a subfolder(s), that is inside a main folder.
+Simple program that gives a random name of letters and numbers to files inside a subfolder(s), that are inside a main folder.

 Ex: main_folder / sub_folder(s) / *files that will be renamed*